 Hearing Aid Maintenance 101

-Even though most modern hearing aids are strong and durable, it is important that you handle them with care.
+Even though most modern hearing aids are strong and durable, it is still important that you handle them with care.
 Each time that you hold a hearing aid, insert it, remove it, or clean it, use a secure grip.
-And when you need to set it down, place it on a clean and soft surface, like a fresh towel.
+This will ensure that you don’t drop it, something which can potentially damage the device or the battery inside.
+Additionally, when you need to set your hearing aid down, make sure you place it on a clean, soft surface, like a fresh towel.

 Don’t immerse your hearing aid in water.